toukea/android-IstatSms/README.md

     }
 }
 ```
-You can also send Sms to multiple recipient in one step.
+You can also send Sms to multiple recipients in one step.
 ```java
 List<String> recipients=new ArrayList(){
     {